FarronF/limerick-council-meetings/meetings/2021/11/22-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 2nd November 2021.md

 next decade for social, affordable and cost rental, private rental and private ownership

-housing, supported by over €4 billion in funding annually.--- **2**
+housing, supported by over €4 billion in funding annually.
+---
+**2**

 She then gave a PowerPoint presentation to the Members summarising the Affordable